iffa/SimpleChangelog/README.md

 application.

-Note: Passing a style resource to any of the methods is optional - if no style is specified the default style will be used instead.
-The default style supports the support library's DayNight-functionality out of the box.
+Note: Passing a style resource to any of the methods is optional - if no style is specified the default style will be used instead (Theme.AppCompat.DayNight.Dialog).